Car3man/Unity.TrackableState/README.md

 ```

 Requirements:
-- Mark classes with [Trackable] and make properties virtual so the proxy can intercept setters.
+- Class must not be sealed
-- Wrap root with AsTrackable() and use the proxy instance going forward.
+- Mark class with [Trackable] and make properties virtual so the proxy can intercept setters
-- The class must not be sealed
+- Call AsTrackable() method on class and use the proxy instance going forward